rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 networks, typically homes or small offices, where NAT loopback may not be supported.

-This document proposes an overall solution to this problem by providing a mechanism for WebRTC implementations to register ephemeral mDNS {{RFC6762}}
+This document proposes an overall solution to this problem by extending
+{{ICESDP}} to provide a
+mechanism for WebRTC implementations to register ephemeral mDNS {{RFC6762}}
 names for local private IP addresses, and then provide those names, rather than the IP addresses, in their ICE candidates.
 While this technique is intended